mrthehavok/k8s-observable-rollouts/docs/infrastructure-setup.md

 ## Deploying Argo CD

-Once the Minikube cluster is running, deploy Argo CD using the App-of-Apps pattern with the provided script.
+Once the Minikube cluster is running, deploy Argo CD using the App-of-Apps pattern.
+The process is bootstrapped by a single script that creates the `root` application in the cluster.
+This `root` application is responsible for deploying Argo CD itself, making the entire setup managed by GitOps.

-### 1. Run the Deployment Script
+### 1. Run the Bootstrap Script

-This script applies the necessary manifests to install Argo CD and set up the root application.
+This script applies the `root-app.yaml` manifest, which points to the `argocd-apps/` directory in this repository.

 ```bash
 ./scripts/deploy_argocd.sh
 ```

+This command will create the `root` application.
+Argo CD will then automatically sync this application, which in turn will deploy the `argocd` application from the official Helm chart.

+### 2. Monitor the Installation

+It may take a few minutes for all Argo CD components to be deployed and become healthy.
+You can monitor the progress in the Argo CD UI.

-### 2. Access the Argo CD UI
+### 3. Access the Argo CD UI

-To access the Argo CD dashboard, you need to port-forward the `argocd-server` service.
+To access the Argo CD dashboard, port-forward the `argocd-server` service:

 ```bash
 kubectl -n argocd port-forward svc/argocd-server 8080:443